ZeldOcarina/nu-dentistry/porcelain-veneers.md

     content: There are certain no-preparation veneers, like Lumineers, that do not require trimming your teeth down to fit them.
 They are thin enough that they can fit right over your teeth as-is without feeling bulky or uncomfortable.
-  - heading: Can I get veneers on just my two front teeth?
+  - heading: CAN I GET VENEERS ON JUST MY TWO FRONT TEETH?
     content: Absolutely!
 Veneers are meant to perfect your teeth only as you want them to.
 We treat each tooth individually, shaping and designing them so that you receive your best look.
 We can prepare anywhere between a single to 6 or